infojam-james/Test-Cases/Fatalities/fatalities-8.md

 ##Assumptions
 + A supported browser is being used.
++ + The Fatality Action Plan for the incident in question has been made available.
 + The Fatality Action Plan for the incident in question has already been opened.

 ##Test Steps: